 - Cancellation up to 30 days before departure: no penalty.
 Postponement or refund possible.

 - Cancellation less than 30 days before departure: full payment is due except in the case of exceptional Covid circumstances preventing the trip.
-In this case, the client may either postpone the cruise at no charge (fare of the new cruise apply) or get a refund.
+In this case, the client may either postpone the cruise at no charge (fare for the new cruise will apply) or receive a refund.

 What we call exceptional Covid circumstances are: